Can the Misty Monsoon Mornings Fill Your Heart with an Unspoken Serenity? (2025)

 Monsoon Mornings

-Defining terms from a meteorological view
+Defining the terms from a meteorological view

 Typical weather patterns during the rainy season